purpleidea/flabbergast/flabbergast-manual.md

 ## Automatic Documentation

 Flabbergast has a built-in documentation system.
 Unlike, say JavaDoc, Flabbergast documentation is parsed by the compiler and certain checks are done on it.
-To add documentation to code is extremely easy.
-There are two major elements: an introduction and attribute documentation.
+Adding documentation goes in two places: an introduction and attribute documentation.

 An introduction is associated with a whole file and appears at the top of a file: